heilcheng/medexplain-evals/docs/index.rst

-MEQ-Bench Documentation
+MedExplain-Evals Documentation
 =======================

-Welcome to MEQ-Bench, a resource-efficient benchmark for evaluating audience-adaptive explanation quality in medical Large Language Models.
+Welcome to MedExplain-Evals, a resource-efficient benchmark for evaluating audience-adaptive explanation quality in medical Large Language Models.

 .. toctree::
    :maxdepth: 2